 - Estimated Test Time: 10 Minutes

-- Bioelectrical impedance (BIA): The BIA estimates body fat percentage while you stand without shoes or socks on a bioelectrical impedance scale holding handlebars or while you lay still on a table with soft electrodes attached to your right wrist and ankle.
+- Bioelectrical impedance (BIA): The BIA estimates body fat percentage while you stand without shoes or socks on a bioelectrical impedance scale holding handlebars.
+No physical discomfort should be experienced during this test.
+There are no known risks associated with this technique.

 - Estimated Test Time: 5 Minutes